onthebusiness/harelang.org/content/tutorials/introduction.md

       available to other functions &mdash; and later, we'll show how to make these available to other modules.

-      Note also the use of the fully qualified syntax with the inclusion of the `int` type in the global and constant bindings.
-Every varaible in Hare has a **type**, which defines what kind of values it can store and the semantics for its use in the program.
+      Note also the use of the fully qualified syntax that adds the `int` type in the global and constant bindings.
+This is optional for variables (optional, but often useful), but required for constants and globals.

       Hare is a strong, statically typed language, meaning that type semantics are strongly enforced, and checked when compiling your program.
 Let's